Enter your email address below and subscribe to our newsletter

 Ingredients

-Lamb meat, Potatoes, Onions, Red chilies, Garlic, Tomatoes, Tomato paste, Salt, Ginger powder, Cardamom pods, Cinnamon stick, Butter, Garam masala, Turmeric powder, Coriander powder, Kashmiri chili powder, Nutmeg, Cumin powder, Beef Stock.
+Lamb meat, Potatoes, Onions, Garlic, Tomatoes, Tomato paste, Salt, Ginger powder, Cardamom pods, Cinnamon stick, Butter, Garam masala, Turmeric powder, Coriander powder, Paprika powder, Nutmeg, Cumin powder.

 When it comes to selecting the best part of the lamb meat, choose lamb leg, shoulder, shank, or knuckles to add to the richness of the curry.
 The aromatic base that will shape the gravy comprises onions, garlic, and ginger.
 These components form the foundation of the curry.